Dark-Gran/KarmaAppetite2/README.md

 ### Features
 - **Karma/Food/Stats scaling:** Higher Karma translates to higher food requirement.
 However the more food slugcat eats, the stronger it becomes!
 Affects things like speed, spear power, and lung capacity.
-- **New Campaign:** New iterator with a new quest!
+- **New Campaign:** New mini-region and new iterator with a new quest!
 Includes custom pearls.
 - **Crafting:** Holding Q while stationary combines held items.
 If nothing is held, it will find (create) a piece of rock.
 Items can also be dismantled (eg. breaking spear in half, or food from a lantern).
 See the crafting recipes below.
 - **Tunneling:** Holding E will move the slugcat through a temporary shortcut.
 It provides only a partial invulnerability, so be careful what you tunnel through!